-There is currently quite the buzz about collaborative workspaces.
-Facebook, Google, and Microsoft all boast of their large open workspaces.
+There is currently quite a buzz about collaborative work-spaces.
+Facebook, Google, and Microsoft all boast of their large open work-spaces.
 Why all the hype?
 Well, most innovation today is driven by at least two people bouncing ideas off each other, which is hard to do in semi-isolation.
-Team and group work frequently leads to faster more creative results than solo work.
-Two heads is better than one definitely applies to the corporate world.
+Team and group work frequently leads to faster, more creative results than solo work.
+Two heads are better than one, definitely applies to the corporate world.

 - Place monitors on adjustable arms to easily share data between collaborators

 These are just a few of the tips we have utilized and implemented ourselves.
 As every office has different needs and requirements, an excellent place to start is by space planning.

 What is space planning, and why is it important?

 Whether you are re-configuring your existing office furniture or planning out a completely new office space, a good practice is to work on a space plan.
 Office space planning will help figure the best utilization of the area, promote a strong work culture, and maximize workplace efficiency.

 When re-configuring your existing office space and furniture, consider these questions:

 - How will this space be used?
 Or, how would you like it to function?

 - List 3 reason for the remodel or refresh

 - List 3 goals you would like to achieve with this space